Does Running Make You Look Older?

 My mom has attributed looking extremely young for her age to eating a lot of fat.
 She jokes that she may not be skinny, but at least she doesn’t have wrinkles.
 And while she’s never run a day in her life, I applied this idea to runners.
 Maybe some athletes burn away all their youthful subdermal fatty tissue which makes them seem old, especially if their body is constantly in a catabolic state from calorie deprivation.
 While gaunt cheeks could make someone seem less healthy, this isn’t an inevitable side effect of running.
 My solution to avoid looking drawn as a runner is pretty simple… and delicious: Eat more fat, just like a wrinkle-free midwestern mother would.

-So, after weighing the pros and cons of how running affects our appearance, I tossed this superficial warning to the wind.
+So, after weighing the pros and cons of “does running make you look older?”, I tossed this superficial warning to the wind.
 Perhaps this conversation reveals a bigger lesson— one about how our society perceives aging in general.
 There is no way I’d ever let a vain fear of possibly looking old get in the way of me and my running.